radionets-project/radionets/README.md

 # radionets

-### Imaging radio interferometric data with neural networks.
+### Imaging radio interferometric data with neural networks

 Executables to simulate and analyze radio interferometric data in python.
 The goal is to reconstruct calibrated observations with convolutional neural networks.
 The different directories of the repository form modules to perform individual analysis steps.
-You can find tools to simulate radio interferometric observations and a deep learning training framework, which is highly inspired by the fast.ai v3 course. ([Practical Deep Learning for Coders, v3](https://course.fast.ai/index.html))
+You can find tools to simulate radio interferometric observations and a deep learning training framework, which is highly inspired by the fast.ai v3 course ([Practical Deep Learning for Coders, v3](https://course.fast.ai/index.html)).
 The mnist_cnn directory contains a first feasibility study using toy data created with the mnist dataset.

 ## Sampling